Skip to content

 Published 06/09/23

 When we launched a recruitment for some Healthy Minds champions we were overwhelmed by the response from the children and the enthusiasm that our champions have for their quest to spread kindness throughout Malin Bridge.
-With a "Kindness Charter" on display in every classroom, everybody is reminded of ways in which they can show kindness to other people and our environment every day.
-Our healthy minds champions show excellent examples of kind behaviour, notice and applaud kind behaviour in others and help other children.

 Read More